Wellsite-Navigator/version-generator/README.md

 # Version Generator

-A tool that generates version files based on git information, designed to work both as a CLI and a GitHub Action.
+A tool that generates version files based on git information, designed to work as a CLI, a GitHub Action, or as a direct dependency in your code.

 ## Installation